Avoid Costly Buy American Act (BAA) & Reciprocal Trade Agreement Act Compliance Mistakes. Nationwide Help

 Under FAR 25, Does Your Product Meet The Buy American Act Two-Part Requirements Test?
 As FAR Buy American Act lawyers, we help our clients to apply the two-part test under the Buy American standard requirements that government contracting agencies use to assess end products.
 The CO will look to see if:

 - Your end-product is manufactured in the United States, and

 - if more than 50 % of the cost of all the component parts are also manufactured in the U.S.

 If your company meets this requirements test, then your product could be considered a “domestic end product” under the Act.

 Are there alternative statutory provisions for construction contracts and supply contracts?
 The Buy American Act statute allows separate applications and provisions for federal government supply contracts and federal construction contracts and applies. to small business set-asides.

 Do American Act Provisions Apply to Small Businesses?

 Yes.
 Buy America Act provisions do apply to small business set-asides

 Government contractors hire Watson & Associates’ to help them to decide whether or not they are in compliance with the U.S. Reciprocal Trade Agreement Act and any COTS contract requirements.
-When making a determination under FAR Part 25 and DFARS as to whether your products are TAA compliant, we look in detail at the manufacturing process of your products, component lists, the various locations involved and also case law regarding Reciprocal Trade Agreements Act decisions.
+When making a determination under FAR Part 25 and DFARS as to whether your products are TAA compliant, we look in detail at the manufacturing process of your products, component lists, the various locations involved and also case law regarding Fair Trade Agreements Act decisions.